Key2Consulting/PowerSync/README.md

 ## State Variables
 PowerSync State Variables are discrete state managed by PowerSync.
 State Variables are simple name/value pairs which are stored in the repository.
 The value can be a primitive type (e.g. numbers or text), or complex types (e.g. hashtables or arrays).
 The primary benefits of using State Variables over only using native PowerShell variables is that they are
  - Persisted
- - Work with parallel processes
+ - Work with asynchronous/parallel processes
  - State changes are logged
- - Can be synchronized across parallel processes

 ```PowerShell
 Set-PSYVariable -Name 'MyVar' -Value 'Hello World'                          # scalar
 Set-PSYVariable -Name 'MyComplexVar' -Value @{Hello = 'World'; Abc = 123}   # hashtable